Are you looking for fun family games to pass those long winter nights? Or do you need a printable game for road trips?

 A: Neil Armstrong, an American Apollo 11 astronaut, was the first person to walk on the moon on July 20, 1969.
 His fellow astronaut Edwin “Buzz” Aldrin joined him moments later.

-A: The Milky Way is our home galaxy (big group of stars).
-In some places far from city lights, you can see the Milky Way at night.
+A: The Milky Way is our home galaxy.
+A galaxy is a big group of stars, gas, and dust.
+In some places far from city lights, you can see the edge of the Milky Way at night.
 It looks like a band of clouds across the sky.

 A: George Washington.